 The success you experience will have a lot to do with the decisions you make, but the problem is that many people don’t have the natural ability to make sound and prompt decisions.
+And as a entrepreneur, you will need to make all types of business decisions.
 The good news is that you can hone these skills.
 Obsessing about making the perfect decision will cause you to spin your tires and go nowhere.
 It’s better to decide than to try to come up with a perfect plan for everything.

 In business, making good decisions fast is one part of the keys to success.
 Delaying decisions can slow you down as well as increase stress.
 Sometimes you have got to nail down what it is you’re going to do and how you are going to execute it.
 Don’t make it too complicated.

 There’s a handy approach called the “Quick-Step.”
 It helps you make decisions quickly when you need to be fast on your feet.

 After you’ve considered these elements, compare the benefits and outcome of taking action.
 You can do this in just a few minutes.
 Let the details go and concentrate on the elements, then make your choice and roll with it.

 It can be helpful to write the elements out on a piece of paper.
 You can work through the pieces of your decision to see what the outcomes could be.
 Once you have written down the options and the possible outcomes, you can use this to help you in your decision-making process.